 There was no material change to the Society's system of governance in the year.
-During the year, Nasrin Hossain has stepped down from the Board and she remains as part of the Society's Senior Management Team.
+Nemone Wynn-Evans has retired as Chair from 1st January 2025 and Mark Myers has assumed the role as Chair.
+Simon Pashby has stepped down as Senior Independent Director from 1st January 2025 and Alison McKinna has assumed the role.
+Oliver Laird has been appointed as an independent Non-Executive Director as at 1st January 2025.
 The Society has retained RSM UK Risk Assurance Service LLP ("RSM LLP") as internal auditors.